Top 7 Virtual Reality Companies to Keep an Eye On

 For example, one could buy a ticket to a concert.
 Not to physically go there, but to instead experience it in VR as if they were right there in the audience.
 This would open up performances or sporting events to people all over the world.

 It might not be one of the top players in VR right now.
-But it’s clear that they’re among the top virtual reality companies to keep an eye on in 2018.
+But it’s clear that they’re among the top virtual reality companies to keep an eye on.

 6. Unity Technology